Northumberland Gardens Tour

-On this amazing Northumberland Garden Tour, be amazed at the contemporary Alnwick Garden, with its Grand Cascade and a complex of unique gardens.
-Enjoy plant-lovers' favourite Howick Hall Garden; the quarry garden at Belsay Hall, Castle and Gardens; Whalton Manor’s charming country house garden by Edwin Lutyens; and the impressive Victorian estate of Cragside, featuring over seven million trees and shrubs.
+On this amazing Northumberland Gardens Tour, be amazed at the contemporary Alnwick Garden, with its Grand Cascade and a complex of unique gardens.
+Enjoy Howick Hall Garden; the quarry garden at Belsay Hall, Castle and Gardens; Whalton Manor’s charming country house garden by Edwin Lutyens; and the impressive Victorian estate of Cragside, featuring over seven million trees and shrubs.

 - Alnwick Garden - a world class contemporary garden inspired by the Duchess of Northumberland.

 - Cragside House - The revolutionary house of Lord Armstrong, Victorian inventor and landscape genius

 - Howick Hall - a plant lovers garden.
 'Garden of the year 2009' awarded by Garden Illustrated and Garden Museum

 - Wallington - with impressive landscaped gardens and a beautiful walled garden

 - High quality Full Board en-suite accommodation and excellent food in our Country House

 - The guidance and services of our knowledgeable HF Holidays’ leader, ensuring you get the most from your holiday